timmyclean/surfs_up/README.md

       * We have also gathered information/data about percipitation, temperatures for the most recent year and specific weather station that was most active.

 ## Results
- * it was found that the data on temperatures for June and December over the years doesn't fluctate to as seen by
+ * it was found that the data on temperatures for June and December over the years doesn't fluctate to as seen by the following charts